dansmyers/AI/Labs/4-Embeddings/README.md

 "king" + ("woman" - "man")
 ```

-should be close to "king".
+should be close to "queen".

 The code below illustrates this concept.